CogStack/CogStack-NiFi/docs/security.md

 For securing Apache NiFi endpoint with self-signed certificates please refer to [the official documentation](https://nifi.apache.org/docs/nifi-docs/html/walkthroughs.html#securing-nifi-with-provided-certificates).

 Regarding connecting to services that use self-signed certificates (such as Elasticsearch), it is required that these certificates use JKS keystore format.
 The certificates can be generated using `create_keystore.sh`.
+Usage: bash create_keystore.sh <cert_name> <jks_store> <password> | the password is optional.

 ## NGINX
 Alternatively, one can secure the access to selected services by using NGINX reverse proxy.
 This may be essential in case some of the web services that need to be exposed to end-users do not offer SSL encryption.
 See [the official documentation](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/) for more details on using NGINX for that.

+Nginx only requires the root-CA certificate by default, so use the above [generate cert](#generating-the-base-certificates-for-nifinginxjupyterhubocr-servicetikamedcat-service-certificates) section to create it.